The methods documented here are to be used together with

 The covariate data has to contain one column for every covariate parameter in the fitted model.
 Only numeric values are allowed, no factors or characters.
 No customer Id is required because the data on which the model was fit is not used for this prediction.

-: One column for every covariate parameter in the estimated model.
+For newcustomer.static(): One column for every covariate parameter in the estimated model.

-.
+No column Id.
 Exactly 1 row of numeric covariate data.

-For example: data.frame(Gender=1, Age=30, Channel=0)
+For example: data.frame(Gender=1, Age=30, Channel=0).

-: One column for every covariate parameter in the estimated model.
+For newcustomer.dynamic(): One column for every covariate parameter in the estimated model.

-, exactly 1 row of numeric covariate data.
+For every Cov.Date, exactly 1 row of numeric covariate data.

-For example for weekly covariates: data.frame(Cov.Date=c("2000-01-03", "2000-01-10"), Gender=c(1,1), High.Season=c(0, 1), Marketing=c(-0.5,1.12))
+For example for weekly covariates: data.frame(Cov.Date=c("2000-01-03", "2000-01-10"), Gender=c(1,1), Channel=c(1, 1), High.Season=c(0,1,0))

 The data has to cover the time from the customer's first transaction first.transaction

-.
+to the end of the prediction period given by t.
 It does not have to cover the same time range as when fitting the model.

 See examples.